 The Responsible Entity's fees are calculated in accordance with the Fund's constitution.
-The Responsible Entity's fee is 0.69% p.a. of the net asset value of the Fund (after taking account of GST and reduced input tax credits) and is disclosed in the statement of comprehensive income (2014: 0.69% p.a.).
+The Responsible Entity's fee is 0.30% p.a. of the net asset value of the Fund, and it is also entitled to be paid an amount of up to 0.10% for cost recoveries (after taking account of GST and reduced input tax credits) and is disclosed in the Statement of comprehensive income.

 All related party transactions are conducted on normal commercial terms and conditions.
-The transactions during the year and amounts payable at year end between the Fund and the Responsible Entity were as follows:
+The transactions during the period and amounts payable at period end between the Fund and the Responsible Entity were as follows:

-30 June 30 June

-2015 2014

-\$ \$

-Management fees earned by the Responsible Entity 55,595 42,858

-Management fees payable to the Responsible Entity at reporting date 24,285 15,469
+Period 16 June 2014 to 30 June 2015 \$ Management fees earned by the Responsible Entity 11,521 Management fees payable to the Responsible Entity at reporting date 12,363 Recoverable fees earned by the Responsible Entity 3,840 Recoverable fees payable to the Responsible Entity as at reporting date 4,121